 Teacher/School Grant Applications

-Ineligible requests include standard school supplies and equipment, field trips, other standard curriculum items, or replication/duplication of prior grants.
-Additionally, DCEF grants will not fund salaries of teachers, administrators, or personnel
+ELIGIBLE PROPOSALS: Programs, projects, services and/or other activities that emphasize new approaches to teaching.
+Competitive projects will be imaginative and innovative.
+(Ineligible requests include standard school supplies and equipment, field trips, other standard curriculum items, or replication/duplication of prior grants.
+DCEF grants will not fund salaries of teachers, administrators, or personnel)

 ELIGIBLE APPLICANTS: Teachers, administrators and other school personnel of DASD.